eraycaganozdemir/DSA-210-Project/README.md

 This project is motivated by a desire to gain better understanding of my personal habits.
 By analyzing my bank account spendings and daily step counts, I aim to uncover patterns in my behaviour that I might not be consciously aware of.

+## **H

+## **Plan**

+**Project Objectives**
+- What do I aim to achieve?

+    - Automate the processing of bank account statements.
+    - Combine daily spending and step count data for analysis.
+    - Identify whether there is a correletion between spending and physical activity levels.

+<br><br>
+**Step-by-Step Plan**
+<br><br>

+***Data Collection***

+- Bank Account Statements

+  - Use pyhton to automate the extraction of data (e.g., date and amount spent) from PDF bank account statements.
+Then save the extracted data in a .csv file for further processing.

+- Step Count Data

+  - Export daily step count data from the **iPhone Health app**.
+Then format data into .csv files for integration with     spending data.

+***Data Cleaning and Preparation***

+- Clean missing or incorrect entries.
+- Ensure consistency in date formats between the two datasets.
+- Align spending and step count data within the same data range.

+***Data Analysis and Visualization***

+- Perfom a correlation analysis between spending and step count data.
+- Visualize spending and step count trends using plots, graphs etc.

+***Reporting Results***

+- Report the findings.
+- Write conclusions about the relationship between physical activity and daily expenses.

 ## **Data Source**

 I have two main sources of data: